biomedbigdata/website/content/authors/sara_luisa_reh/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
+- BSc and MSc Students

 weight: 40
 ---
+I am studying bioinformatics (B.Sc.) and medicine (Stx) at TUM and LMU.
+In April 2021, I joined the chair of experimental bioinformatics to work on my bachelor thesis on treatment recommendation for epidrugs based on DNA methylation profiles.